Frequently Asked Questions – CNC Intelligence

 Licensing & Legal

 Yes.
 CNC Intelligence is a licensed private investigation firm with the authority to conduct cryptocurrency investigations in the United States and internationally.
-We operate in accordance with the legal and regulatory frameworks of each jurisdiction.
+We operate under the legal and regulatory frameworks of each jurisdiction.
+Licensed in Washington, DC, and Tennessee.
+While our tracing and cyber‑forensics services are forensic and analytical in nature, PI‑licensed services (including cyber‑investigative activities in Tennessee) are conducted strictly under applicable state authorization.
+Refer to our Professional Associations section for comprehensive details on licensing, oversight, and jurisdictional scope.

 Yes.
 Our reports are prepared in compliance with evidentiary standards and are admissible in legal proceedings.
 We also provide expert testimony when required.

 Yes.
-We provide intelligence that legal professionals can use to issue subpoenas to exchanges or platforms holding relevant transaction data.
+We provide intelligence that enables legal professionals to issue subpoenas to exchanges or platforms holding relevant transaction data.
 We do not issue subpoenas ourselves.

 Yes.
-Our reports are written by licensed investigators and meet the standards required for submission in legal and regulatory proceedings.
+Licensed investigators write our reports and meet the standards required for submission in legal and regulatory proceedings.
 We also provide expert witness testimony when needed.

 Yes.
-CNC Intelligence actively engages with industry groups and law enforcement networks to promote ethical investigation practices and knowledge sharing in the crypto forensics field.
+CNC Intelligence actively engages with industry groups and law enforcement networks to promote ethical investigation practices and knowledge sharing in the field of crypto forensics.

 Investigation Process